-If you're unhappy with any aspect of Girlguiding, we want to help put this right
+If you have a complaint about Girlguiding, we want to help put it right

 Content owner: Safe Practice